Leading Contract Packaging Companies

 Applications

-Contract packagers have the expertise to handle activities like labeling, sorting, bundling, and assembly, ensuring that products are packaged according to specific requirements and regulatory standards.
-This is especially important for perishable items and products with short shelf lives, where proper packaging is crucial for maintaining product quality and extending shelf life.
+Contract packagers bring expertise to tasks such as labeling, sorting, bundling, and assembly.
+They ensure that products are packaged according to detailed requirements and regulatory standards.
+This expertise is especially critical for perishable items and products with limited shelf lives, where precise packaging is essential for preserving quality and extending longevity.

-Contract packaging is also widely employed in the consumer goods industry, encompassing products such as cosmetics and personal care items.
-In this sector, packaging serves not only functional purposes but also plays a crucial role in brand identity and consumer appeal.
-Contract packagers with expertise in specialized packaging materials and techniques help businesses create eye-catching and unique packaging designs that align with their brand image and attract consumers.
+Contract packaging is widely utilized in the consumer goods industry, covering products like cosmetics and personal care items.
+In this sector, packaging serves both functional purposes and plays a vital role in brand identity and consumer appeal.
+Contract packagers, skilled in specialized packaging materials and techniques, assist businesses in creating eye-catching and unique packaging designs that align with their brand image and attract consumers.

-Overall, contract packaging plays a vital role in multiple industries, providing businesses with the expertise and resources necessary for efficient, compliant, and appealing packaging.
-By leveraging the services of contract packagers, companies can streamline their operations, maintain product quality, and enhance their brand image, ultimately driving customer satisfaction and business success.
+Overall, contract packaging serves as a cornerstone across various industries, equipping businesses with the expertise and resources needed for efficient, compliant, and attractive packaging.
+By partnering with contract packagers, we can streamline operations, uphold product quality, and elevate brand image, ultimately boosting customer satisfaction and achieving business success.

 Products Produced

-Just a few of the typical packaging products created during contract packaging include: blister packaging, clamshell packaging, pouches, food packaging, shrink wrap, cartons, wrapping and more.
+Some common packaging products produced during contract packaging include blister packs, clamshells, pouches, food containers, shrink wrap, cartons, and various wrapping solutions.

-Packaging solutions, including those mentioned above, can be divided into three main categories: primary, secondary, and tertiary.
-Some companies may need all three forms of packaging for their product, while others may need only one or a combination of two.
+Packaging solutions, like those mentioned above, fall into three main categories: primary, secondary, and tertiary.
+Some companies might require all three types for their products, while others may need just one or a combination of two.

 Primary Packaging

-Primary packaging is the packaging that makes direct or close contact with the product.
-Sometimes the product has extra packaging around it, or the package itself is the only primary packaging.
-For instance, if you put a food product in a jar, the jar is the primary packaging because it comes in close contact to the food.
+Primary packaging refers to the packaging that directly contacts the product.
+Sometimes, there might be additional packaging around it, or the primary packaging might stand alone.
+For example, if they place a food product in a jar, the jar serves as the primary packaging because it directly contacts the food.

 Secondary Packaging

-Secondary packaging refers to layers of primary packaging that are used together to provide extra protection to the product inside.
-Cardboard, foam, and paper are all forms of secondary packaging.
-Returning to the jar example, if you put several jars of food into one box, the box is the secondary packaging.
+Secondary packaging consists of additional layers that surround the primary packaging, offering extra protection to the product inside.
+Materials such as cardboard, foam, and paper are common forms of secondary packaging.
+For instance, imagine placing several jars of food into a single box; that box serves as the secondary packaging.

 Tertiary Packaging

-Tertiary packaging is what companies use when they are handling materials in bulk, for shipping and storage in warehouses.
-Tertiary packaging examples include wooden pallets and shrink wrap.
-Let’s take a final look at that jar example.
-Once the jars are in boxes, you may shrink wrap them together.
-The shrink wrap is the tertiary packaging.
-In addition, if you store the boxes on a warehouse pallet, you may also consider the pallet tertiary packaging.
+Tertiary packaging is what companies utilize for handling materials in bulk, particularly for shipping and storage in warehouses.
+Examples of tertiary packaging include wooden pallets and shrink wrap.
+To revisit the jar example, once the jars are packed into boxes, they might shrink wrap those boxes together.
+In this case, the shrink wrap serves as the tertiary packaging.
+Additionally, if the boxes are stored on a warehouse pallet, the pallet can also be considered part of the tertiary packaging.

 History

-Early modern packaging relied on the use of tinplate, a process called tinning.
-This use of tinplate for packaging began in Bohemia (part of the modern day Czech Republic).
-English engineer Andrew Yarranton brought it over to England in 1667.
-By 1725, merchants were selling tinplate boxes from ports in Bristol Channel.
-By 1805, British manufacturers had made around 80,000 tinplates and exported 50,000.
+Early modern packaging utilized tinplate through a process known as tinning, originating in Bohemia (now part of the Czech Republic).
+In 1667, English engineer Andrew Yarranton introduced this method to England.
+By 1725, merchants were distributing tinplate boxes from ports in the Bristol Channel.
+By 1805, British manufacturers were producing approximately 80,000 tinplates and exporting 50,000 of them.

-In the early 1800s, French inventor Nicholas Appert discovered the importance of using airtight containers to preserve food.
-In response, in 1810, Peter Durand patented the process of canning.
-Two years later, he sold his patent, and the purchasers opened the world’s first canning factory in London.
+In the early 1800s, French inventor Nicholas Appert recognized the significance of airtight containers for preserving food.
+This innovation sparked further advancements, and in 1810, Peter Durand patented the canning process.
+Just two years later, Durand sold his patent, leading to the establishment of the world’s first canning factory in London.

-The first corrugated box was commercially produced in England in 1817, though corrugated paper did not receive a patent until 1856.
-Towards the end of the 1800s, paper-based packaging rose in popularity.
-In 1890, Scottish-American Robert Gair invented pre-cut paperboard.
+The commercial production of the first corrugated box began in England in 1817, even though corrugated paper didn’t get patented until 1856.
+By the late 1800s, paper-based packaging gained popularity.
+In 1890, Scottish-American Robert Gair revolutionized the industry by inventing pre-cut paperboard.

-Some of the greatest motivators of packaging innovation in the 1900s stemmed from the many wars.
-During World War II, for example, manufacturers had to figure out better ways to get food rations and weapons to the military overseas.
-Not only that, they had to invent packaging methods that would keep the commodities both safe and secure and easy to access when needed.
-As a result of packaging difficulties in World War II, the U.S. established packaging-related mil-spec regulations.
+Many of the greatest motivators for packaging innovation in the 1900s were driven by the numerous wars.
+During World War II, for instance, manufacturers had to develop improved methods for delivering food rations and weapons to the military overseas.
+Additionally, they needed to create packaging techniques that would keep these commodities both safe and secure while also being easy to access when required.
+As a consequence of the packaging challenges faced during World War II, the U.S. established packaging-related mil-spec regulations.

-There is no inventor of contract manufacturing.
-Rather, it is a practice that slowly developed over time.
-For example, in 1952, Michigan State University began offering the first ever Packaging Engineering degree.
-Just five years later, they opened the MSU School of Packaging.
+There isn’t a single inventor of contract manufacturing; it’s a practice that evolved gradually.
+For instance, in 1952, Michigan State University introduced the first Packaging Engineering degree.
+Within five years, they expanded this initiative by establishing the MSU School of Packaging.

-Since the 1980s, contract packaging companies have focused on creating packaging from post-consumer recycled materials, such as aluminum and paper.
-They’ve done so in response to government regulations and the influence of the public, which participates through curbside recycling and the like.
+Since the 1980s, we’ve seen contract packaging companies shift their focus to crafting packaging from post-consumer recycled materials, such as aluminum and paper.
+This change has been driven by government regulations and the active participation of the public through curbside recycling and other initiatives.

-In 1992, contract manufacturers in the United States came together to form the Contract Packaging Association (CPA).
-The formation of this national non-profit trade organization solidified the place of contract packaging in the industrial world.
-Since 2008, the contract industry has doubled in size, confirming its status.
+In 1992, contract manufacturers across the United States united to establish the Contract Packaging Association (CPA).
+This national non-profit trade organization cemented the role of contract packaging in the industrial landscape.
+Since 2008, the industry has doubled in size, further validating its significance.

 Materials Process

-Before doing anything else, packaging providers must select the right material with which to make the packaging.
-Some of the most popular packaging materials are plastics, which are generally lightweight and durable.
-Commonly used plastics include: HDPE, LDPE and PET.
+Before anything else, we must select the right material for packaging.
+Some of the most popular choices are plastics, known for their lightweight and durable properties.
+Commonly used plastics include HDPE, LDPE, and PET.

 HDPE (High-Density Polyethylene)